Penn Museum: North America

-The North American ethnographic holdings number approximately 40,000 specimens attributed to approximately 200 tribes and organized within eleven geographic regions (Arctic, Sub-Arctic, Northwest Coast, Plateau, California, Great Basin, Southwest, Great Plains, Southeast and Northeast).
-The strongest collections are those systematically created via study and collecting expedition in Alaska, the Northwest Coast, Southwest, Southeast, and Sub-arctic regions.
+The North American ethnographic holdings number approximately 40,000 heritage items attributed to approximately 200 Indigenous nations and organized within eleven geographic regions (Arctic, Sub-Arctic, Northwest Coast, Plateau, California, Great Basin, Southwest, Great Plains, Southeast and Northeast).
+The strongest collections are those systematically created via ethnographic collecting expeditions in Alaska, the Northwest Coast, Southwest, Southeast, and Sub-arctic regions.
+Many of the Northwest Coast materials were collected in the early 20th century by Louis Shotridge, the son of an influential Tlingit chiefly family.
+Penn Museum director George Byron Gordon hired Shotridge as a curator.
+He worked for the museum in various capacities between 1912 and 1932, including multiple field expeditions sponsored by John Wanamaker.
+Prominent ethnographers of the time also contributed to the North American collections.
+As a professor and chair of the anthropology department at the University of Pennsylvania, Frank Gouldsmith Speck was one of the most prolific donors to the museum's Sub-Arctic ethnology collections.
+In addition, Speck was an early adopter of audio recording technology with which he gathered examples of Creek and Yuchi songs.
 Individual donations significantly contribute to the collections in many areas.